elpidiotossou/Certificate-Generator/README.md

 # Certificate-Generator

-This repository contains Jupyter Notebook scripts to assist in certificate generation and identify the placement of names on certificates.
+This repository contains Jupyter Notebook scripts to assist in certificate generation, identify the placement of names on certificates and convert the certificates to pdf.

 ## Certificate Generator